ketch-com/ketch-ios/README.md

 }
 ```

-Experiences will be shown automatically by corresponding call.
+### Step 4.
+Invoke the view:
+TBD

 <details>
 <summary>How to override Ketch view size</summary>

-You need to inherit the `KetchUI.PresentationSizeFactory` class.
+Inherit the `KetchUI.PresentationSizeFactory` class and override:

-In your subclass you can override:

 ```swift
 open func calculateModalSize(